 In waking life, a woman relating to the negative Animus may often experience feelings of "what's the use," "there's no point," or other negative, self-defeating thoughts and self-talk.

-Contemporary Animus figures include Rev. Dr. Martin Luther King, Jr., Gandhi, and even Bono.
+Contemporary Animus figures include Rev. Dr. Martin Luther King, Jr., Gandhi, and Barack Obama.

 The Shadow Archetype